VlaD-T/getaviz-wiki/getaviz/dev.md

 These states are exactly the events, which can be published and triggered.

 ### How to create a new event?
-So in case you want to create a new event, just add a new state in **Model.js** file, in the `states` section.
+In case you want to create a new event, just add a new state in **Model.js** file, in the `states` section.
 ```javascript
 //states
 const states = {